Dheatly23/godot-wasm/README.md

 2. Install `cargo-make` (see installation guide [here](https://crates.io/crates/cargo-make))
 3. Run `cargo make deploy`
 4. Copy addon in `out/addons/godot_wasm` to your project

+Extra build arguments can be added with environment variable `BUILD_EXTRA_ARGS`, separated by semicolon.

 ### Cross-Compilation
 To cross-compile, we use WSL (Windows) and [cross](https://crates.io/crates/cross) (Linux).